badsyntax/mailinabox-api-py/docs/MailApi.md

 # **upsert_mail_alias**
 > str upsert_mail_alias(update_if_exists, address, forwards_to, permitted_senders)

+Upsert mail alias

-Add or update a mail alias.
+Adds or updates a mail alias.
 If updating, you need to set `update_if_exists: 1`.

 ### Example